-In addition to supplement our vital individual membership and donations, we are keen to increase our corporate membership, both to encourage a wider commitment to best practice and to help provide the funds to allow our activities to continue.
-Other collaborations may include joint ventures, research commissions, consultancy and partnership working.
+In addition, we are keen to increase our corporate membership, both to encourage a wider commitment to best practice and to help provide the funds to allow our activities to continue.

 Everything we do is for the sole purpose of advancing our charitable aims and values.
 That means all joint working or other arrangements with outside bodies are on

 We will always pursue the interests of residents